-Beers brewed with non-traditional hops, malt, yeast or other ingredient that still closely approximate an existing classical category would be more appropriately entered into the classical category.
-New and innovative beers would be more appropriately entered into the experimental category.
+Beers brewed with non-traditional hop varieties, grains, malt, yeast or other ingredient that still closely approximate an existing classical category would be more appropriately entered into the classical category.
+New and innovative beers that do not represent locally adopted techniques or grown ingredients would be more appropriately entered into the experimental category.
 To allow for accurate judging the brewer must provide additional information about the entry.
-This information could include the ingredient(s) and/or process(es) and/or any other information that make the entry unique.
+This information could include the ingredient(s) and/or process(es) and/or any other information that make the entry unique, such as the intent, background, history, design and/or development of the beer, regional and/or stylistic context.
+This information will help provide a basis for comparison between highly diverse entries.
+The information must not reveal the identity of the entering brewery.
 Entries not accompanied by this information will be at a disadvantage during judging.

-Original Gravity (°Plato): Varies with style • Apparent Extract/Final Gravity (°Plato): Varies with style • Alcohol by Weight (Volume): Varies with style • Bitterness (IBU): Varies with style • Color SRM (EBC): Varies with style
+Original Gravity (°Plato): Varies with style • Apparent Extract/Final Gravity (°Plato): Varies with style • Color SRM (EBC): Varies with style

-16. Gluten-Free Beer
+17. Gluten-Free Beer

 A beer (lager, ale or other) that is made from fermentable sugars, grains and converted carbohydrates.
-Ingredients do not contain gluten, in other words zero gluten (No barley, wheat, spelt, oats, rye, etc).
+Ingredients do not contain gluten, in other words zero gluten (No barley, wheat, spelt, oats, rye, etc.).
 May or may not contain malted grains that do not contain gluten.
 Brewers typically design and identify these beers along other style guidelines with regard to flavor, aroma and appearance profile.
 NOTE: These guidelines do not supersede any government regulations.
 Wine, mead, flavored malt beverages or beverages other than beer as defined by the TTB (U.S. Trade and Tax Bureau) are not considered "gluten-free beer" under these guidelines.
 To allow for accurate judging the brewer must identify the ingredients and fermentation type used to make the beer, and/or the classic beer style being elaborated upon (if there is one) with regard to flavor, aroma and appearance.